Why do people shorten

 Many years ago retailers realized they could save both space and ad costs by shortening the word Christmas to Xmas using the letter X to replace the letters "Christ."
 After a few years of this practice, however, the religious community countered with the slogan, "Let's put CHRIST back into Xmas."
 Generally they succeeded, especially since modern advertising layouts don't depend on the number of letters in a word.

 These facts about the most popular holiday in the world should be no surprise to most people, since every year we're reminded by the media and even ministers and pastors that Jesus was not born anywhere near December 25th.
-In fact, a good argument can be made that Jesus was born in the FALL of the year, around our September - October period, in 5 B.C.
+In fact, a good argument can be made that he was born in the FALL of the year, around our September - October period, in 5 B.C.
 The date of the 25th of December was picked by the Catholic Church many years ago because it was the date when the pagans had an important festival.
-The thinking was that if the church adopted some pagan holidays, then stripped off some of the more blatant non-Christian activities ("Christianizing" the holiday), then the church was in a better position to attract the pagans and have them convert.
+The thinking was that if the church adopted some pagan holidays, then stripped off some of the more blatant non-Christian activities ("Christianizing" it in a sense), then the church was in a better position to attract the pagans and have them convert.
 Think of it as a membership building program - where the goal is attract more regular members (which means more money and power for the church).